-Best estimate calculations from the initiating event of the SBLOCA at outside containment was performed using the CINEMA computer code.
+Best estimate calculations from the initiating event of the SBLOCA at outside containment was performed using the CINEMA computer code for 96 hours(4 days, 345,600 sec).
 In this sequence, one EDV (Emergency Depressurization Valve) and one ERV (Emergency Recirculation Valve) were opened by low pressurizer level signal, which resulted in the ERVC condition.

-The transient calculation was performed for 345,600 sec (4 days).
-The accident was initiated by producing 2-inch break in the outer containment.
+Table I shows CINEMA results on the major events.
+The accident was initiated by producing 2-inch break in the outer containment at 0 sec.
 The reactor and the RCP (Reactor Coolant Pump) s were assumed to be tripped at an accident initiation time.
 The in-vessel water inventory rapidly decreased and a boiling started in the core.
-The fuel began to heat up when the core was uncovered.
+The fuel began to heat up when the core was uncovered at 4,860 sec.
 Oxidation of the fuel cladding began when the cladding surface temperature reached 1,000 K and produced an oxidation heat.
-The fuel cladding was failed by ballooning.
+The fuel cladding surface temperature reached 1,000 K and produced an oxidation heat.
+The fuel cladding surface temperature reached 1,700 sec.
 When the cladding surface temperature reached 1,700 K, oxidation of the zircaloy was accelerated as the steam was supplied from the bottom of the reactor vessel.

+The bottom of the core dried out at 26,600 sec.
 At about 2,100K of the cladding surface temperature, the zircaloy inside the oxide shell began to liquefy and the outer portion of the fuel pellets was dissolved.
-The relatively thin ZrO2 shell ruptured at about 2,390 K because the shell strength decreased with the temperature increase.
-The bottom of the core dried out because a hot mixture of liquefied fuel and cladding had relocated downward.
+The relatively thin $ZrO_2$ shell ruptured at about 2,390 K because the shell strength decreased with the temperature increase at 32,900 sec .
 The debris formed at the bottom of the fuel rods, where the liquefied mixture had resolidified.
 The melting temperature of the zirconium dioxide is 2,390 K, and that of the uranium dioxide is 2,400 K in these calculations.
-The melted core material had relocated to the lower plenum of the reactor vessel.
-Finally, the reactor vessel was failed by a creep through a melt thermal attack without ERVC.
-However, the reactor vessel did not fail by ERVC.
+The melted core material had relocated to the lower plenum of the reactor vessel at